geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 * In the second input box it is possible to choose the operation to perform (selecting a text field can be **=**, **like**, **ilike** or **isNull**, selecting a numerical field, can be **=**, **>**, **<**, **>=**, **<=**, **<>** or **><**)

 * The third input box (in case of fields of type String) provides a paginated list of available field values already present in the layer's dataset (a GeoServer WPS process is used for this).
-In case of numeric fields the user can simply type a value to use for the filter or used the **Date Picker** tool for the *Date*, *Time* and *DateTime* attributes as described above in the [Quick Filter by attributes](filtering-layers.md#quick-filter-by-attributes) section.
+In case of numeric fields, the user can simply type a value to use for the filter or use instead the **Date Picker** tool for the *Date*, *Time* and *DateTime* attributes as described above in the [Quick Filter by attributes](filtering-layers.md#quick-filter-by-attributes) section.

 !!!
 Note
     For the *Query Panel*, the *Date Picker* tool also allows the user to select **Quick Date Ranges**: `Now`, `Yesterday` for single *Date* or *DateTime* and `Tomorrow` or `Now`, `This week`, `This month`, `7 days from now`, `30 days from now` and `90 days from now` for intervals *Date* or *DateTime*.
 An example can be the following: